 If they answer “no” to any of the above questions, then there is still time to get prepared.

 As I have written in other articles, a Living Trust will avoid probate, on real estate and other types of property.
-But, specific steps must be taken in order to ensure that your property doesn’t go through probate.
+Specific steps must be taken in order to ensure that your property doesn’t go through probate.

-So, consider having that conversation with your mom and/or dad this week.
+So, consider that talk to your parents about their estate with your mom and/or dad this week.
 It will only cost you more if you don’t.
 Share this article with your family this week or the next time you have an opportunity to ask your parents if they are prepared.

 If you or your parents need these important estate planning documents, call us.